Travel to faraway places or maybe just a neighboring city with these 10 classic travel movies.

 My Big Fat Greek Wedding is one of those travel movies that has nothing to do with the geographic names is the title.
 But even though people in this movie don’t travel from one place to another, their culture does.
 Thus, Greek traditions cross the ocean and transfer from Europe to Chicago.

-So in My Big Fat Greek Wedding, Greek immigrant parents, Gus and Maria, are worried that their 30 years old daughter, Toula, is still unmarried.
+In My Big Fat Greek Wedding, two Greek immigrant parents, Gus and Maria, are worried that their 30-year-old daughter, Toula, is still unmarried.
 Toula lives with her parents and works at family restaurants.
-After finishing computer classes, Toula with help of her mother convinces her dad to let her work at her aunt’s travel agency.
-Here she meets Ian, non-Greek, and starts dating him.
-Eventually Toula’s family accepts Ian and gets ready for their wedding in a traditional Greek style.
+After finishing computer classes, Toula with the help of her mother convinces her dad to let her work at her aunt’s travel agency.
+Here she meets Ian, a non-Greek, and starts dating him.
+Eventually Toula’s family accepts Ian and gets ready for their wedding in the traditional Greek style.

 I’m a bit biased here.
-Bangkok Hilton is one of my favorite travel movies with the geographic names in the title.
-Moreover, it’s one of Nicole Kidman’s first movies.
+Bangkok Hilton is one of my all-time favorite travel movies.
+It’s also one of Nicole Kidman’s first movies.

-The girl’s farther eventually finds out about the unfortunate fate of his daughter and does all possible and impossible to rescue her.
+The girl’s father eventually finds out about the unfortunate fate of his daughter and does all possible and impossible to rescue her.
 Unfortunately, there is no one to help him.
-And the farther can rely only on himself to safe his daughter.
+The man can rely only on himself to safe his daughter’s life.

-Home Alone 2: Lost in New York is a classic.
-It’s one of the best travel movies with the geographic locations in the title for kids.
-Even though Home Alone 2: Lost in New York is very popular around Christmas time, you can watch it any time of the year.
+Home Alone 2: Lost in New York is the best classic travel movie for the whole family.
+Although it’s popular around Christmas, you can watch it any time of the year.